Disable Background Apps on Windows 11

 Alternatively, you can use the search box on the taskbar and search for Settings.
 Then select to open it.

-Windows Settings pane should look similar to the image below.
-In Windows Settings, click Apps, and select Apps & features on the right pane of your screen, as shown in the image below.
+The Windows Settings pane should look similar to the image below.
+In Windows Settings, clickย Apps, and selectย Apps & featuresย on the right pane of your screen, as shown in the image below.

-On the Apps & features settings pane, under the App list, you’ll see available apps running in the background.
-Some of these are needed, like the weather app – to get timely weather info, Alarms and clock – to receive important event reminders, and others.
+In the Apps & Features settings pane, you’ll find a list of available apps that are running in the background.
+Some of these apps are essential, such as the weather app for receiving timely weather updates, and the Alarms & Clock app for important event reminders, among others.

-To stop an app from running in the background, locate the apps you want to stop, click on the ellipsis (three vertical dots) next to them, and select ‘Advanced options from the menu.
+To prevent an app from running in the background, find the apps you wish to stop, click on the ellipsis (three vertical dots) next to them, and select ‘Advanced options‘ from the menu.

 In the Advanced option, under Background apps permissions, choose Never to run this app in the background.

-This will prevent the apps from running again in the background.
-You must do that one at a time for apps you deem unimportant.
-Keep the apps that are important so that you keep getting accurate and timely information from Windows.
+To stop the apps from running in the background, you will need to disable them one at a time for those you consider unimportant.
+Make sure to keep the apps that are essential so you can continue receiving accurate and timely information from Windows.

 That should do it!